-The duration of your workers’ compensation case you will encounter obstacles and opportunities that will need to be carefully evaluated to ensure the best possible outcome for the case as well as for yourself and your wellbeing.
-One such item to become familiar with and what they mean for your case is Section 32 Settlement.
+Throughout the duration of your workers’ compensation case you will encounter obstacles and opportunities that will need to be carefully evaluated to ensure the best possible outcome for the case as well as for yourself and your wellbeing.
+One such item to become familiar with and what it means for your case is a Section 32 Settlement.

 What is a Section 32 Settlement

 Negotiated between the injured worker and the insurance carrier, a Section 32 Settlement will settle the indemnity and/or medical benefits of the workers’ claim.
 This agreement would end the right of the injured worker to receive ongoing and future benefits in exchange for a lump sum payout or an annuity.
 Once agreed upon and approved by the Workers’ Compensation Board, the agreed upon settlement (whether it’s indemnity and/or medical benefits) is then closed indefinitely.
 Once this happens, the insurance carrier will no longer hold responsibility for their part of the claim.
 In the instance where indemnity benefits are settled, the reoccurring payments for lost wages will cease.
-Cases where medical benefits are settled, the insurance carrier will no longer pay for the injured workers’ medical care.
-It should be noted that a Section 32 Settlement is not binding unless it has been approved by the Workers’ Compensation Board.
+Cases in which medical benefits are settled, the insurance carrier will no longer pay for the injured workers’ medical care.
+It should be noted that a Section 32 Settlement is not binding unless the Workers’ Compensation Board has approved it.